Policy and Procedure Name:

 unsuccessful and has to be removed.

-worker may be entitled to a scheduled loss compensation award even if they
+entitled to a scheduled loss compensation award even if they receive a

-receive a prosthetic device to replace the amputated body part.
-However, the
+prosthetic device to replace the amputated body part.
+However, the use of an

-use of an orthotic device may not necessarily equate to a functional loss of
+orthotic device may not necessarily equate to a functional loss of use.

 3. When there is an